danigb/codingadventures/source/2014-10-15-playing-scales.html.markdown

 - Use recursion with `recur` and `loop`/`recur`
 - Use `let` to bind parameters
 - Nice Clojure methods: `shuffle`, `cycle`, `take`, `range`

+## Extra: Browse documentation with Light Table

+Light Table has a built-in documentation browser.
+Just press `Ctrl+Shift+D` and search for a method name.
+This is an excerpt from the documentation of the `at` method:

+> Schedule server communication - specify that communication messages
+>   execute on the server at a specific time in the future